2022 Annual Report

 Cultivating Relationships, Strengthening Institutions

 WJI invests in relationships with local authorities and community leaders, which strengthens the coordination among entities and improves the municipalities holistic response to survivors of violence.
-District Attorney López considers WJI to be an indispensable resource for the municipality, stating “WJI is well known in rural communities…and is recognized for its work with government institutions and organizations in the municipal protection network…[Now] Community leaders refer women to WJI and women who don’t have economic resources to hire a lawyer know they can get free legal help.”
+District Attorney López views WJI as an indispensable resource for the municipality, stating “WJI is well known in rural communities…and is recognized for its work with government institutions and organizations in the municipal protection network… Community leaders refer women to WJI and women who don’t have economic resources know they can get free legal help.”

 Cultivating Relationships, Strengthening Institutions

 “WJI helps women who are trapped in cycles of violence, women who need personalized attention, and whose financial means limit their ability to hire an attorney,” explains López.
-When women seek assistance from government entities they face many challenges, including limited services, linguistic barriers, and complex bureaucratic processes.
+When women seek assistance from government entities they face many challenges, including limited services, linguistic barriers, and bureaucratic processes.
 WJI’s presence means that these offices can now refer women to an organization where they receive support from women who speak their language and who can help them navigate a complicated judicial system.
 “It’s important for women to know that they are not alone.”

 Cultivating Relationships, Strengthening Institutions